Chart Color Schemes

 Camden - Ellis Lane is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Camden-Ellis Lane's dwelling structure, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 92.7% houses and 7.3% other dwellings.
-Home ownership in Camden-Ellis Lane stood at 37.1%, with mortgaged dwellings at 45.2% and rented ones at 17.7%.
-The median monthly mortgage repayment was $2,336, below Sydney metro's average of $2,383.
+Dwelling structure in Camden - Ellis Lane, as evaluated at the latest Census, comprised 85.6% houses and 14.4% other dwellings.
+In comparison, Sydney metro had 92.7% houses and 7.3% other dwellings.
+Home ownership in Camden - Ellis Lane was 37.1%, with mortgaged dwellings at 45.2% and rented dwellings at 17.7%.
+The median monthly mortgage repayment was $2,336, below the Sydney metro average of $2,383.
 The median weekly rent figure was $420, compared to Sydney metro's $480.
-Nationally, Camden-Ellis Lane's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Camden - Ellis Lane's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing